 - 40 g heavy cream

-- 3 tbsp strong black coffee room temperature
+- 3 tablespoon strong black coffee (room temperature)

 For mini bundt cakes:

 - Preheat your fan oven to 160°C or 325°F. Grease your mini bundt cake pans.
 I used silicone, but recommend using non-silicone ones.

 - In a medium sized bowl sift and combine flour, baking powder, salt, cinnamon, ginger, nutmeg and cloves.
 Set aside.